mdondrup/alphafold/README.md

 # AlphaFold (port to ROCm in singularity) for use with LUMI-C

+- Current status: The image performs some tests when run.
+So far, all Python modules that run_alphafold.py imports can be loaded without error.
+Alphafold test script succeeds.

  - A problem was caused by incompatible pdbfixer and openmm versions (pdbfixer version was not given in upstream af setup but it should be <=1.7).
 Fixed.

- - Current status: The image performs some tests when run.
-So far, all Python modules that run_alphafold.py imports can be loaded without error.

 ```

 (Solved)